-There are days when I know I am going to be busy, hot and on-the-go, and on those days, I boost my deodorant with Melaleuca (aka Tea Tree).
+There are days when I know I am going to be busy, hot and on-the-go, and on those days, I boost my deodorant with Melaleuca (Tea Tree).
 First, scoop out a little paste, smear it on your two index fingers, then drop the essential oil onto one, rubbing both fingers together and applying to your pits.

 4. Body odour – start with the source

 Good hygiene practice (ahhh, showers) is obvious, right?
 But do you know that the foods you eat, and the health of your body in general makes a huge difference to your BO.
 Also, the types of clothing you wear may have an effect on your BO.
 I personally find that cheap, synthetic fabrics, do not do me any favours.

 6. Don’t feel guilty

 If you wear (or want to wear) natural deodorant, but you have an important event to attend, and it’s just not an option to simply change your outfit to something that hides sweaty patches on the armpit sections of your clothing (I’m thinking weddings, presentations, etc), then don’t feel bad about using something else.
 Of course, I would hope that no one has to resort to the chemical stuff, but if it feels like the only option you have, just do it and own that decision (as a once-off, hopefully!).
-The stress we put ourselves under does more harm that the occasional ‘slip off the band wagon’.
+The stress we put ourselves under does more harm than the occasional ‘slip off the bandwagon’.